 Gearing is a measurement of the entity's financial leverage, which demonstrates the degree to which it is funded by creditors.
-In our 2018 review of financeability tests, we placed greater emphasis on the RICR and the FFO over Debt ratios and place less emphasis on the Gearing ratio.
-These 2 ratios are both measures of whether the business generates sufficient cash flows to remain financeable.
+A higher gearing ratio means a higher-risk capital structure - that is, a higher proportion of assets are funded by debt which, unlike equity, requires fixed interest payments that the business must continue to maintain over time.
+A gearing ratio above 70% would indicate a relatively high-risk capital structure.
+In our 2018 review of financeability tests, we placed greater emphasis on the RICR and the FFO over Debt ratios and placed less emphasis on the Gearing ratio.
+The RICR and FFO over Debt ratios both measure whether the business generates sufficient cash flows to remain financeable.
 Our view is that focusing on the cash flows of the business is very important in assessing financeability.
 Source: IPART, Review of our financeability test, November 2018, p 50.